 Think like a store owner and merchandise your sale as attractively as you can.
 Set up tables to display your merchandise and leave room between the table for customers to walk around.

 Try to hang your clothing and not pile them on the ground.
 You can use two ladders and a pole or make a clothesline.
 Separate clothes by size.
 If you have a lot of one item, consider a bundle such as “10 maternity tops for $8.”
 Offer a discount to buy a bundle.

 Use removable stickers or masking tape to put a price on everything.
 Price most items under $5 and under $1.
-If a price is firm, them write that on the price tag.
+If a price is firm, then write that on the price tag.

-For small jewelry items, I like to use muffin tins or egg carton to display them.
+For small jewelry items, I like to use muffin tins or egg cartons to display them.

 Keep rearranging your items throughout the day to keep the sale looking appealing.

 Smart tips for the day of the sale

 Have a calculator, measuring tape, and extension cord if you have items that need to be plugged in and tested.